jaspector

 Monday through Friday, 8:00 a.m. to 4:30 p.m.

-Information on this page was last verified: March 2026.
-Permit rules and fees change — confirm current requirements directly with the City of Frankfort Planning & Community Development / Planning and Building Codes Department before applying.
+Source: City of Frankfort Planning & Community Development / Planning and Building Codes Department ↗

 Any individual or entity performing construction inside the city limits must obtain a building permit.
 Small projects such as detached buildings 200 sq ft or smaller, fences 7 ft or shorter, retaining walls under 4 ft, detached decks less than 30 inches above grade, play structures, and above-ground pools instead require only a zoning permit.

-Typical processing time is Not published to the public; call the Planning & Building Codes office for current turnaround expectations..
+Building permit processing times in Frankfort, KY typically run Not published to the public; call the Planning & Building Codes office for current turnaround expectations..
+Timelines can vary based on project complexity and current department workload.

+Not all construction work requires a permit in Frankfort, KY.
 The following work is generally exempt: Detached buildings 200 sq ft or smaller; Fences 7 ft or less; Retaining walls under 4 ft; Detached decks less than 30 inches above grade; Play structures; Above-ground pools.
 Note: These items do not require a building permit but still need a zoning permit.
+When in doubt, confirm with the local building department before starting work.